 John Conway (Treasurer)

-He believes very strongly in the rights of every student to access education according to their abilities and not to be restricted in their education by irrelevant dis-abilities.
-He joined the NADP board in 2006 to try and drive this agenda forward.
+John believes very strongly that access to education is a fundamental human right not to be restricted by irrelevant dis-abilities.
+He joined the NADP board in 2006 to help to drive this agenda forward.

 Ann is a member of CHESS which is a planning group and represents CHESS on the deaf education support forum.
 This provides a vital link between further education, higher education and adult education for deaf education.